 I’m a professional writer and editor specialising in government, business and the not-for-profit sector.
-I’m based on Norfolk Island where I also work as a casual teacher.
+Previously based on Norfolk Island, I worked as a casual teacher.
 I enjoy writing children’s stories and love travelling to meet people and experience different cultures.
 I’m trying to learn Spanish!

 Formal Qualifications or Training: Cert IV Training and Assessment, B Ed (Upper Primary/Lower Secondary), Grad Dip (Ed Counselling), Post Grad Cert Editing and Electronic Publishing.

 Genres I’m also happy to read: Autobiography , memoir.